phannahcmu/Paige-Hannah-Portfolio/final_project_Paige_Hannah.md

 - Ex: medical bills
 - Ex: credit card bills

-IV. **Recommendation** - The goal of this section is to provide a clear alternative option to using credit scores for small business loan decisions.
+III. **Recommendation** - The goal of this section is to provide a clear alternative option to using credit scores for small business loan decisions.
 - Base loan decisions off an analysis of business viability

-V. **Conclusion** - The goal of this section is to give the call to action - I want the audience to immediate start educating their networks and supporting worthwhile organizations addressing this issue.
+IV. **Conclusion** - The goal of this section is to give the call to action - I want the audience to immediate start educating their networks and supporting worthwhile organizations addressing this issue.
 - The status quo is failing individuals and our country.
 You can make a difference!
 - Here are the next steps you should take: spread the word (educate yourself, your family, your friends, and your community)
 - Support organizations helping change the status quo